 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
-Important factors that could cause our results to vary from expectations include, but are not limited to:
+Certain statements include statements regarding the Redbox management team's current expectations regarding the company's liquidity position, cost containment plans, actions relating to exploration of strategic alternatives, and hopes, beliefs, intentions or strategies regarding future events or future results.
+Forward-looking statements are not guarantees of future actions, results, performance or events, which may vary materially from those expressed or implied in such statements.
+Differences may result from actions taken by Redbox or their management, as well as from risks and uncertainties beyond their control.
+Such risks and uncertainties include, but are not limited to:

-- the impact of the novel coronavirus ("COVID-19") and the response to it by Redbox, consumers, and the industry; - changes adversely affecting the business in which Redbox is engaged; - results and timing of Redbox's exploration of a strategic alternative with respect to our corporate or capital structure; - fluctuations in Redbox's revenue and operating results; - unfavorable conditions or further disruptions in the capital and credit markets and Redbox's ability to obtain additional capital on commercially reasonable terms; - Redbox's ability to generate cash, service indebtedness and incur additional indebtedness; - substantial doubt about Redbox's ability to continue as a going concern; - failure to consummate the Merger Transactions or an acceptable strategic alternative; - the risks associated with demand for Redbox's services and vulnerability to industry downturns and regional or national downturns; - the ability to maintain the listing of our Class A common stock and Public Warrants on Nasdaq; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the risks associated with cyclical demand for Redbox's services and vulnerability to industry downturns and regional or national downturns; - competition from existing and new competitors;

-- Redbox's ability to integrate any businesses it acquires; - Redbox's dependence upon third parties to provide certain content and services; - intellectual property, information technology and privacy requirements that may subject Redbox to unanticipated liabilities; - general economic or political conditions; - our ability to raise financing in the future; and - other risk factors included under "Risk Factors" in this prospectus.
+- the impact of the novel coronavirus ("COVID-19") and the response to it by Redbox, consumers, and the industry; - changes adversely affecting the business in which Redbox is engaged; - results and timing of Redbox's exploration of strategic alternative with respect to our corporate or capital structure; - fluctuations in Redbox's revenue and operating results; - unfavorable conditions or further disruptions in the capital and credit markets and Redbox's ability to obtain additional capital on commercially reasonable terms; - Redbox's ability to generate cash, service indebtedness and incur additional indebtedness; - substantial doubt about Redbox's ability to continue as a going concern; - the risks associated with demand for Redbox's services and vulnerability to industry downturns and regional or national downturns; - the ability to maintain the listing of our Class A common stock and Public Warrants on Nasdaq; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the risks associated with cyclical demand for Redbox's services and vulnerability to industry downturns and regional or national downturns; - competition from existing and new competitors; - Redbox's ability to integrate any businesses it acquires; - Redbox's dependence upon third parties to provide certain content and services; - intellectual property, information technology and privacy requirements that may subject Redbox to unanticipated liabilities; - general economic or political conditions; and - other risk factors included under "Risk Factors" in this report.

-These forward-looking statements reflect our views with respect to future events as of the date of this prospectus and are based on assumptions and subject to risks and uncertainties.
+These forward-looking statements reflect our views with respect to future events as of the date of this report and are based on assumptions and subject to risks and uncertainties.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
-These forward-looking statements represent our estimates and assumptions only as of the date of this prospectus and, except as required by law, we undertake no obligation to update or review publicly any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this prospectus.
+These forward-looking statements represent our estimates and assumptions only as of the date of this report and, except as required by law, we undertake no obligation to update or review publicly any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this report.
 We anticipate that subsequent events and developments will cause our views to change.
-You should read this prospectus and the documents filed as exhibits to the registration statement, of which this prospectus is a part, completely and with the understanding that our actual future results may be materially different from what we expect.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, merger, dispositions, joint ventures, or investments we may undertake.
+You should read this report and the documents filed as exhibits to this report, completely and with the understanding that our actual future results may be materially different from what we expect.
+Our forwardlooking statements do not reflect the potential impact of any future acquisitions, merger, dispositions, joint ventures, or investments we may undertake.
 We qualify all of our forward-looking statements by these cautionary statements.
-You are advised, however, to consult any further disclosures we make on related subjects in our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K. This cautionary note is applicable to all forward-looking statements contained in this prospectus.